 What Fabric Should I Use?

-My most recent fabric line from Riley Blake Designs is called Santa Claus Lane.
+The prints shown here are from my fabric line from Riley Blake Designs called Santa Claus Lane.
 The collection includes 21 different prints in 3 colorways.
 It also features 4 panels.
 2 panels that can be used for quilting or pillows and 2 different fabric panels that can be made to create Christmas Stockings.

 The fabric panels come with instructions printed on the panel.
 In addition to the instructions on the panel, here are a few photos of the construction process to assist you as you create your stockings.